saplouie/quest-submissions/Chapter 5.0/Day 1 Conditions Events.md

     // TODO
     // Tell me whether or not this function will log the updated number.
-    // Also, tell me the value of `self.number` after it's run. pub fun numberThree(): Int {
+    // Also, tell me the value of `self.number` after it's run.
+    // It won't log because 0 != 2
+    // self.number reverts to 0.
+    pub fun numberThree(): Int {
       post {
         before(self.number) == result + 1